Transfer Credits to Bellevue College

 - Other work or life experience

-6. We send the results to your BC Student email account. (not your Canvas inbox)
+We send the results of your credit review to your BC email account (not your Canvas inbox).

 ATTN: Student Central/Enrollment Services U112